 Your home Wi-Fi network could be the gateway hackers are looking for.
 With the surge of internet-connected devices in our homes, ensuring network security is no longer optional.
 A router firewall stands as a vital defender, but what exactly is it, and how does it protect you?
 In this guide, we uncover what a router firewall is and answer all of your questions.

-What is a Router Firewall?
+What is a router firewall?

 A router firewall is a security feature built into your router that acts as a barrier between your home network and the internet.
 It monitors incoming and outgoing network traffic, allowing or blocking data packets based on security rules.
 Most modern routers incorporate two types of firewalls: a traditional packet-filtering firewall and a Network Address Translation (NAT) firewall.